Concussion Circuit Program

 Post-concussion syndrome is a complex disorder in which various concussion symptoms last for weeks and sometimes months after the injury.

 The goal of treatment is to effectively manage symptoms.

-At Apollo Physical Therapy Centres, our trained physiotherapist in Ottawa will conduct a thorough assessment and an individualized concussion management program will be developed according to your unique needs and presentation.
+At Apollo Physical Therapy Centres, our trained physiotherapists will conduct a thorough assessment, and an individualized program for accident rehabilitation in Ottawa will be developed according to your unique needs and presentation.